MrVaath/BSM/README.md

 # BSM
 *Authors: Patryk Wylegała*

-A project created for the 'Mobile Systems Security' course (Bezpieczeństwo systemów mobilnych - BSM)
+A project created for the 'Mobile Systems Security' course (Bezpieczeństwo Systemów Mobilnych - BSM)

 ## Table of contents